KennethScott/SpecOps/README.md

 #### Miscellaneous

 The Script Runner page supports routing parameters for the CategoryId and the Script ID.
-This allows you to construct links that go straight to the desired category, and optionally, script.
+This allows you to construct links directly to the desired category, and optionally, script.

-_Please note this application is still considered **beta**._
+`.../Pages/Scripts/{CategoryId}/{ScriptId}`